Make You Feel My Love: Background

-"Make You Feel My Love" is the only cover version on 19; Adele either wrote or co-wrote all the other tracks.
+"Make You Feel My Love" is the only cover song on 19; Adele either wrote or co-wrote all the other tracks.

-Although she did not want a cover version on her album, as she was worried it would imply she was incapable of writing enough of her own songs, she listened to the song under pressure from her manager, Jonathan Dickins and loved it.
+Adele was initially hesitant to record a cover song on her album, as she was worried it would imply she was incapable of writing enough of her own songs.
+Nonetheless, she listened to the song under pressure from her manager, Jonathan Dickins, and loved it.
 She told the Huddersfield Daily Examiner:

 I wrote nine songs in a short space of time, all about this awful relationship I was in.
 I never quite got down what I was really feeling in those songs, though.
 It wasn't that I was holding back or anything, but I just couldn't get it down.
 I was bitterly upset and then [Dickins] played me this Bob Dylan song 'Make You Feel My Love'.
 The lyrics are just amazing and summed up exactly what I'd been trying to say in my songs.
 It's about regretting not being with someone and it's beautiful.
 It's weird that my favourite song on my album is a cover, but I couldn't not put it on there.
 I'm not normally a Dylan fan either.

 Piano is played by Neil Cowley and Adele is credited with bass.